 As they age, rubber tires do break down and release the same metals and chemicals that are known to be an immediate problem when tires are burned.
 However, this is an extremely slow process.
 The fact that tires break down so very slowly is why they pose such a notable problem in the environment, and it takes many decades for a tire to fully break down into its toxic components.
 Still, the process is underway to a small degree all the time.

 Gardeners who are very concerned about chemicals will rest easier if they stay away from tire gardening as a practice, leaning instead on traditional raised beds built from non-treated lumber.

 Chemical concerns aside, for plants that need warm soil (such as carrots or potatoes), a tire provides an ideal container.
 Black rubber can get extremely hot, especially in direct sunlight.
 Not all plants can tolerate this warmth, so if you use tire planters, be aware of what each plant may or may not need.

-While the jury is still out about the potential health threat of tire gardens, it's probably best to take precautions if you're going to use them to grow anything you plan to eat.
-If you do choose to grow vegetables in tires, line them with plastic.
-Try to avoid using the tires as planters over many growing seasons.
+While the jury is still out about the potential health threat of tire gardens, it's probably best to take precautions if you're going to use them to grow edibles.
+If you do choose to grow vegetables in tires, line them with plastic before planting.
+Try to avoid using the same tires over many growing seasons.